riconaranjo/COMP-3004-Notes/Sections/Section 5.md

 ## Mapping Contracts
 `// fill this out`

-# Section 5.2: Implementation
+# Section 5.2: Mapping to Collections
-`// fill this out - slide 2`
+`// fill this out - overview`

 ## Mapping Association
 `// fill this out`